TeaPoly/CE-OptimizedLoss/README.md

 ![](https://user-images.githubusercontent.com/3815778/206600760-ea1927ea-e479-43b0-8aa4-14c10ede7511.png)

-> What is the difference in effect between beam search and negative sampling stategy for MWER loss?
+> What is the different between beam search and negative sampling stategy for MWER loss?

 The beam search and negative sampling stategy both are method to generate multiple candidate paths.